-Mount Sunapee plans to build a network of Mountain Biking trails that will appeal to families with an emphasis on intermediate trails from the summit of the South Peak area.
+Mount Sunapee has a network of Mountain Biking trails that appeal to families with an emphasis on intermediate trails from the summit of the South Peak area.
+In the summer of 2017, we started a fifth mountain biking trail at South Peak and will complete a spur trail off of it in 2018.

-The Clipper Ship Quad chair lift will be fitted with bike racks to transport bicycles uphill to the start of the trail network.
+The Clipper Ship Quad chair lift has been fitted with special bike racks for transporting mountain bikes uphill to the start of the trail network.